jameslegg/chef-jlsolrcloud/README.md

 # chef-jlsolrcloud

-A very basic cookbook to install solr5 using the Solr provided shell script.
+A basic cookbook to install solr5 using the Solr provided shell script.

+[clocker](https://github.com/jameslegg/chef-locker) is used to prevent configuration changes restarting nodes across the cluster.

 It enables the service using the default init.d script provided.